Tag: Special Teams

 Short Answer

-A penalty kill system is a defensive structure used by shorthanded teams to deny shooting lanes, protect the slot and prevent power-play goals.
+A penalty kill system is a structured defensive setup used by a team playing shorthanded to block passing lanes, protect the slot, and prevent high-quality scoring chances.

 Full Explanation